VadimBrodsky/blog/_posts/javascript-game-development-where-to-start/2016-03-05-javascript-game-development.md

 ![Use Reactive programming you must Yoda meme](./reactive-programming.jpg)

 Another option that I have considered is [Elm](http://elm-lang.org/), it’s an intriguing compile-to-javascript language that promises* 0 runtime exceptions*.
-Some of the example do feature games: [Mario](http://elm-lang.org/examples/mario),[Adventure (Zelda)](http://elm-lang.org/examples/adventure), [Pong ](http://elm-lang.org/examples/pong)and others.
+Some of the example do feature games: [Mario](http://elm-lang.org/examples/mario), [Adventure (Zelda)](http://elm-lang.org/examples/adventure), [Pong ](http://elm-lang.org/examples/pong)and others.

 In addition Tobias Hermann offers many praises for the [functional approach to game programming](https://github.com/Dobiasd/articles/blob/master/switching_from_imperative_to_functional_programming_with_games_in_Elm.md) in Elm.
 It’s also been that inspiration to things like [Redux](http://redux.js.org/).
 The Elm language is very interesting and I want to come back to it, but it looks like currently there is no set “Game Engine” or any other support library in Elm — everything is do-it-yourself.